Attorney General Under Investigation for Allegations of Bribery

 In October 2020, seven former employees of Texas Attorney General Ken Paxton accused him of using his position for personal gain.
 They claimed that he involved himself in legal matters his friend and real estate investor faced, someone who also donated $25,000 to Paxton’s 2018 campaign.

 The whistleblowers believe the AG used his power to commit crimes with his campaign donor, including abuse of office and bribery.
-They also claimed that his real estate friend employed a woman Paxton was allegedly having an affair with.
+They also claimed that his real estate friend employed a woman Paxton was allegedly having an affair.

 By the end of September and beginning of October, three of Paxton’s aides resigned, four were fired, and one had to take leave following these allegations.
 A whistleblower lawsuit filed by four of these employees proceeded shortly after.